Will the New U.S. Ambassador do the Right Thing?

 Justin Hilton

 Justin Hilton is from Virginia Beach, VA and has lived almost full time in Israel since 2016.
 He works for HaYovel and The Israel Guys as Studio Producer and Content Manager.
-He is also an article author, photographer and customer support representative.
+He is also an article author and photographer.
 Once a week, he hosts a show on The Israel Guys network.

 View all posts